tinygrad/tinygrad/docs/developer.md

 There's a ton of complexity hidden behind this, see the `codegen/` directory.

-First we lower the AST to UOps, which is a linear list of the compute to be run, then we lower the UOps to code, then we compile the code.
+First we lower the AST to UOps, which is a linear list of the compute to be run.
+This is where the BEAM search happens.
+The UOps can be changed by `CompilerOptions`.

+::: tinygrad.device.CompilerOptions

+Then we render the UOps into code, then we compile the code to binary.

 ## Execution